Moutah/pokedex/docs/gotta-list-them-all.md

 > 🟢 To ensure everything is well plugged together, display the data in the template with the `json` pipe and run the
 > following test :
 > ```shell
-> npm run test -- list-page -t="is plugged to service"
+> npm run test -- list-page -t="is plugged"
 > ```

 ## 3. Stylize the page